 2. Set a deadline to finish your day

-Video meetings are great for checking in on projects, but they don’t replace the relationship–building aspect of physically being around your co-workers.
-For that, you might want to organize some remote team-building activities such as online team quizzes, challenges,and competitions or set up a team happy hour.
+Video meetings are great to ensure that the projects keep chugging along while you are working from home.
+But they don’t replace the relationship building of physically being around your co-workers.
+For that, you might want to organize some remote team-building activities such as online team quizzes, challenges, and competitions or set up a team happy hour.

 York recently won Nitro’s first (of many) virtual happy hour challenges: Craziest cocktail.
 (Ingredients: Stolichnaya vodka, Ginger Berry Kombucha, and a sprig of mint)